 Best messaging app for smart teams | Sign up for free!

 Today’s businesses need to work fast and with geographically dispersed teams and customers using digital communications well beyond email.
 Messaging 1.0 apps like Slack, Microsoft Teams, and clones based on chats & ‘channels’ were adopted by the digital savvy, but not uniformly across the enterprise.

 Chat-in-channel style forces rank and file users still dependent on emails to juggle separate apps for communication.
 This saps productivity immensely.
 Clariti introduces a new genre of Messaging 2.0 apps to transition users from a largely email-only world to one with email, chat, and calls, and much more to address the needs of every worker, not just the savvy few.

-Right from its introduction Clariti supported multiple communication apps including email, chat, calls, documents and to dos, and automatically connected related communications in threads.
+Right from its introduction Clariti supported multiple communication apps including email, chat, calls, documents and to dos, and automatically connected related communications in Workspace.
 Clariti took the familiar files-in-folder concept and repurposed it for ALL work.